kbmorales/kbmorales/README.md

 Thanks for visiting my profile.

 For my current work, we utilize a private git hosting service.

-So if my GitHub activity seems lacking, please know that I am doing many intersting things, they just won't show up here.
+So if my GitHub activity seems lacking, please know that I am doing many interesting things, they just won't show up here.

 <!--
 **kbmorales/kbmorales** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.